Canvas Learning Management System

 - All instructors and TAs are enrolled in Getting Started with Canvas, a training course within Canvas (view-only via link, or login for full access)

 - Faculty and instructors receive a "Sandbox" course to use for experimenting and trying out features without student enrollments

-- Copy material from your Sandbox course into your official course shells with a few clicks using these instructions.
-It will be necessary to use official term course shells because those are synched with the Registrar systems for student and TA access.
+- You may copy material from your Sandbox course into your official course shell with a few clicks using these instructions.
+It is necessary to use official term course shells because those are synched with the Registrar systems for student and TA access.
 Sandboxes remain available for experimentation and exploration of new features.

 Official course shells are set up using information from the Registrar's Office; faculty, instructors, TAs, and students are automatically given access in Canvas, with dynamic updates.

-- In future terms, instructors will gain access to their upcoming term course shells approximately eight weeks in advance of the start of the term, provided the course has been established with the Registrar's Office.
+- Instructors gain access to their upcoming term course shells six to eight weeks in advance of the start of the term, provided the course has been established with the Registrar's Office.

 - Student enrollments are synced and updated starting one week before the term begins.

 - Students seeking access to course material in Canvas should register for the course in REGIS.